Skip to content

 m dev --procfile=monolith.Procfile --env-file=monolith.env --no-backend --port=8000

-To run domain services as decoupled out-of-process macroservices:
+To run domain services as decoupled out-of-process macroservices on your host:

 Terminal window